Pro Performance 100% Whey (GNC) (1 Serving)

 Stay Hydrated

-Engage in light exercise after consuming whey protein to help your body utilize the glucose more efficiently.
+Engage in light exercises, such as walking or stretching, after consuming whey protein to help your muscles use up glucose more efficiently.

 Discover